 Entrepreneurship.
 Starting with Girl Scouts iconic Girl Scout Cookie Program and growing to include the fall product program and a series of entrepreneurship badges, this pillar instills and nurtures an entrepreneurial mindset and fuels girls’ curiosity and confidence as they learn the essentials of running their own businesses and how to think like entrepreneurs.

-Journeys and badges are designed to give girls different leadership-building experiences, all while having fun!
+Journeys, badges, and patches are designed to give Girl Scouts different leadership-building experiences, all while having fun!

-If they choose, your Girl Scouts can pursue badges and Journey awards in the same year.
-If they do choose to take this approach, encourage them to find the connections between the two to magnify their Girl Scout experience.
-While you’re having fun, keep in mind that the quality of a girl’s experience and the skills and pride she gains from earning Journey awards and skill-building badges far outweigh the quantity of badges she earns.
+If they choose, your Girl Scouts can pursue badges, patches, and Journey awards in the same year.
+There is no requirement as to how many they can earn in a single year.
+While they’re having fun, keep in mind that the quality of a Girl Scout’s experience and the skills and pride they gain from earning Journey awards, skill-building badges, and special patches far outweigh the quantity of badges, patches, and awards they earn.

-As a volunteer, you don’t have to be the expert in any badge or Journey topic.
-In fact, when you show that you’re not afraid to fail and willing to try something new, you are modeling what it is to be a Girl Scout.
-Our badge and Journey requirements are structured so your girls can learn new skills without you having to be an expert in all the assorted topics, including STEM.
+As a volunteer, you don’t have to be the expert in any badge, patch, or Journey topic.
+In fact, when you show that you’re open to learning and willing to try something new, you are modeling what it is to be a Girl Scout.
+Our badge, patch, and Journey requirements are structured so your Girl Scouts can learn new skills without you having to be an expert in any of the assorted topics.

 As your Girl Scouts look for meaningful ways to give back to their community, you can help sharpen their problem-solving skills and expand their definition of doing good by discussing community service and Take Action projects.
 Both projects serve essential needs, but at different levels.